ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 ### The wildcard namespace is implicitly available in `input:` and `output:` blocks, but not in other blocks.

 Within the `input:` and `output:` blocks in a rule, you can refer to wildcards directly by name.
-If you want to use wildcards in other parts of a rule you need to use the `wildcards.` prefix.
-Here, `wildcards` is a _namespace_, which we will talk about more later.
+If you want to use wildcards in most other parts of a rule you need to use the `wildcards.` prefix; `params:` blocks is the only exception.
+Here,
+`wildcards` is a _namespace_, which we will talk about more later.
 (CTB)

 Consider this Snakefile: